nbfigueroa/lagsDS-opt/README.md

 ## Locally Active Globally Stable (LAGS) - DS
-Learning and Simulation of LAGS-DS (Locally Active Globally Stable) [1] for 2D and 3D tasks.
+Toolbox including optimization techniques for estimation of LAGS-DS (Locally Active Globally Stable) [1] for 2D and 3D tasks.
+It also includes a simulation of a 2D robot in which you can test your learned LAGS models.

 ### Installation Instructions